NaomiProject/naomi-docs/setup/index.md

-Naomi comes with many "skills" plugins built right in that give it the ability for example to tell time, give the weather, get the news, etc. To support these Naomi makes use of an integrate profile containing parametic values and setting used by the various plugins to configure their operation.
+Naomi comes with many "skills" plugins built right in that give it the ability for example to tell time, give the weather, get the news, etc. To support these Naomi makes use of an integrate profile containing parametric values and setting used by the various plugins to configure their operation.
 This file is hand editable but there is an automated process that will walk the user through the entry or updating of profile settings.
 Typically the user will run Naomi with the --repopulate option on first